flipt-io/flipt/README.md

 * Documentation - Does something not make sense in the documentation?
 Could it be worded better?
 Please help!
 * Examples - More examples on how to use Flipt in other languages.
-* Javascripts - I'm no JS wizz, I'm sure the Javascript code in [ui/src](ui/src) could be improved/simplified/tested.
+* Javascripts - I'm no JavaScript expert, I'm sure the code in [ui/src](ui/src) could be improved/simplified/tested.

 ## Pro Version